AlejandraCalvache/Rehabilife/backend/Products/updateProduct/README.md

-# Microservice for Create Products
+# Microservice for Update Products

 <p>
-This microservice performs the action of creating products in a startup called Rehabilife.
+This microservice performs the action of update products in a startup called Rehabilife.
 It has an interface where it calls this microservice through a defined URL.
 The microservice performs this action through an endpoint and stores it in a postgres database that is hosted in the cloud.
 The use of this microservice will depend on the user's role.
 </p>

 #### Contributors